innoculated/TheRealFacefusion/README.md

 Be aware, the [installation](https://docs.facefusion.io/installation) needs technical skills and is not recommended for beginners.
 In case you are not comfortable using a terminal, our [Windows Installer](https://windows-installer.facefusion.io) and [macOS Installer](https://macos-installer.facefusion.io) get you started.

+Change this code in content_analyzer3.py  -- line 38 PROBABILITY_LIMIT = 1.00